-I'm afraid to admit it, but there are still many companies and businesses that use their logo, only as a JPG image.
+There are still many companies and businesses that use their logo as a JPG image only.

-And why is it wrong to have it in JPG (or JPEG)?
+But what is wrong with having a logo in JPG (or JPEG)?

-It's not precisely wrong, the wrong thing is not having more options like in vector formats.
+It’s not precisely wrong, the wrong thing is not having more options like a vector format.

 First.
-It may be obvious, or not, but a JPG (or TIF, PNG, GIF, PSD, etc.) is made of pixels and by a limited number of them.
-Once the logo is created in that format, you can make it smaller and it won't be a problem.
+It may be obvious, or not, but a JPG image (or TIF, PNG, GIF, PSD, etc.) is made of pixels and the image has a limited number of pixels.
+Once the logo is created in JPG format, you can make it smaller and it won’t be a problem.

-But if you want to enlarge it, that image will be deteriorated because more pixels are needed, which does not exist and have to be invented.
+But if you want to enlarge your logo, the image will have deteriorated because more pixels are needed, which does not exist and have to be invented.

 What you get is a logo with jagged or fuzzy edges.
-In addition, a JPG is a compressed format, that means that the quality of the image is even more affected.
+Besides, a JPG is a compressed format, which means that the quality of the image is even more affected.

 This looks bad, the logo looks bad and It could lead people to think that the company is careless and not reliable.

-I'm not against having the logo in pixels format.
-What I am against is that this is the only format available.
+I’m not against having the logo in pixels format.
+What I am against is that this be the only format available.

 What is correct?

-Definitely the best thing is to have your logo in more than one format, which can be in pixels (personally recommend PNG rather than JPG) and a file in vector format that can be EPS, AI, SVG or even PDF (Beware of the latter because It can be a bitmap also, depending on how is created).
+Definitely, the best thing is to have your logo in more than one format, which can be in pixels (personally recommend PNG rather than JPG) and a file in vector format that can be EPS, AI, SVG, or even a vector PDF.